MI-AFP/tutorials/tutorials/11_performance-debug.md

 ### Tracing with `Debug.Trace`

 You should already know how to use GHC and GHCi to compile, link and examine Haskell programs.
 The simplest tool to use for debugging is the `trace` from [Debug.Trace](https://hackage.haskell.org/package/base.0/docs/Debug-Trace.html) which outputs the trace message given as its first argument, before returning the second argument as its result.
+There are many more *traces* defined for different cases: `traceShow`, `traceId`, `traceStack`, `traceIO`, `traceM`, etc. So you can use it for custom debugging output anywhere in the code.

 For example: